 To avoid these issues, it’s important to regularly assess your content to see how it’s performing.
 If you have content that isn’t performing well, it’s important to take a step back.

 Then, analyze why that might be.
-Use both desktop or mobile analytics tools to track metrics such as page views, time on page, and bounce rate.
+Use both desktop and mobile analytics tools to track metrics such as page views, time on page, and bounce rate.

-If you see a sudden drop-off in any of these metrics, it’s a sign that your content is underperforming and needs to be updated or replaced.
+If you see a sudden drop-off in any of these metrics, it’s a sign that your content is underperforming.
+It may be time to update or replace it.

 Content Drop Reasons